pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 API representations are generated correctly.

-In this case, instead of using a normal ``HyperlinkedRelatedField``, :class:`pulp.app.serializers.base.DetailRelatedField` should be used.
+In this case, instead of using a normal ``HyperlinkedRelatedField``, :class:`pulpcore.app.serializers.base.DetailRelatedField` should be used.
 This field knows how to correctly generate URLs to Detail types in the API by casting them down to their Detail Model type, but should be used with care due to the inherent cost in calling ``cast()`` on an arbitrary number of instances.